liaoherui/VirStrain/README.md

 ### Use VirStrain to build your own custom database.<BR/>
   `python VirStrain_build.py -i <Input_MSA> -d <Database_Dir>`<BR/>

   For small-scale strains (<1000) or viruses with large genome sizes (like HCMV), you can use manual-covering function to cover more useful sites.
 For example, in our experiment, we used "-s 0.4" for 328 HCMV strains.
 Usually, 0.2~0.6 shoule be a suitable range for parameter "-s".
-However, if you only have very few strains, like 3 strains, you can also use larger value like "-s 1".
+However, if you only have very few strains, like 3 strains, you can also use a larger value like "-s 1".

   `python VirStrain_build.py -i <Input_MSA> -d <Database_Dir> -s 0.4`<BR/>